vonner04/Learning-React-Calculator/README.md

 # React Calculator

-An unplanned work of a Calculator made in React using the concept of a hook called useReducer.
+An unplanned work of a Calculator made in React using a hook called useReducer.

 :)